Independent Management Advisory Committee (IMAC)

 IMAC provides advice to the Council and ITU management, on:

-the quality and the level of financial reporting, governance, risk management, monitoring and internal controls in ITU;
+- ways of improving the quality and the level of financial reporting, governance, risk management, including long-term liabilities, monitoring and internal

 the actions taken by ITU management on audit recommendations;

-how to strengthen the communication among stakeholders, external and internal auditors and ITU management.
+how to strengthen communication among all stakeholders, the external and internal auditors, the Council and ITU management.

 Internal audit function

 To advise the Council on the staffing, resources and performance of the internal audit function and the appropriateness of the independence of the internal audit function in reviewing the scope of internal audit plans and work programmes, and to strengthen the effectiveness and independence of internal audit, ensuring that the resources available to the function are commensurate with its responsibilities.

 Risk management and internal controls

-To advise the Council on issues arising from the audited financial statements of ITU, and letters to management and other reports produced by the external auditor and review of changes to the ITU Financial Regulations and Financial Rules.
+To advise the Council on issues arising from the audited financial statements of ITU, letters to management and other reports produced by the external auditor and review of changes to the ITU Financial Regulations and Financial Rules.

 To advise the Council on the appropriateness of accounting policies and disclosure practices and assess changes and risks in those policies.

 To advise the Council on the scope and approach of the external auditor's work by highlighting emerging risks from the external auditor's reports, reviewing the adequacy of the management response to the observations and recommendations issued and assisting in avoiding any overlaps between internal and external audit.
 IMAC may provide advice on the appointment of the external auditor, including the costs and scope of the services to be provided.

 To review and advise the Council on the staffing, resources and performance of ITU's evaluation function.